infrahq/terraform-provider-infra/docs/resources/grant.md

 Required:

 - `cluster` (String) The name of the Kubernetes cluster to assign to the user.
 - `role` (String) The name of the Kubernetes ClusterRole to assign to the user.
+See [Kubernetes Roles](https://infrahq.com/docs/integrations/kubernetes#roles) for a list of valid roles.

 Optional: